 6. Too Much Protein Consumption

-Your kidneys may not be able to remove all the extra waste.
+Your kidneys may not remove all the extra waste.

 So, it is important to eat the right amount of protein each day.